 I’m a political data journalist at YouGov, a data analytics and polling organization, where I tell data-driven stories using words, charts, maps, and graphics.
 In September 2018, I graduated from Columbia Journalism School's Lede Program for data journalism with analysis skills in Python, QGIS mapping, SQL, and web scraping.
 If I don't know something, I will work hard until I learn it.
 I'm trained in Python, but I've taught myself R while working at YouGov.

 Following the Lede Program at Columbia, I worked in ProPublica's Electionland newsroom during the 2018 Midterms.
 I worked alongside a team of reporters to cover election problems in real-time and led the group responsible for following voter disenfranchisement tips submitted to several databases.

-Previously, I've worked for Newsweek as a Staff Writer, as well as earned bylines at The Associated Press as a legislative relief reporter.
-In 2016, I covered the presidential election for Teen Vogue and attended the Republican National Convention and Democratic National Convention to lead on-the-ground digital coverage.
+I previously worked for Newsweek as a Staff Writer, as well as The Associated Press as a legislative relief reporter in Des Moines, Iowa.
+In 2016, I covered the presidential election for Teen Vogue and attended the 2016 Republican National Convention and Democratic National Convention to lead on-the-ground digital coverage.